Browns turn it over 3 straight plays, lose to Patriots 27-13

 After the extra point and kickoff, the Browns took over at their 40 and on the first play Chubb broke four tackles on his way to a 44-yard run.
 But as he approached the end zone, Jonathan Jones chased him down and punched the ball out .
 Devin McCourty recovered at the 4.

+“When it’s wet outside, you’ve got to be extra careful with the ball,” Mayfield said, adding: “I’m not going to say it’s all the weather; it’s not.”

 The Cleveland defense held.
 But on the first play after the New England punt, Mayfield tried a shovel pass that was intercepted by defensive end Lawrence Guy , who ran 5 yards to the 11.
-Two plays later Tom Brady hit Julian Edelman for a touchdown to make it 17-0.
+Two plays later, Tom Brady hit Julian Edelman for a touchdown to make it 17-0.

+“We had a lot of confidence going into this game, and we have a lot of confidence coming out of this game, because we understand why we lost,” Kitchens said.
+“They’ve got a lot of banners up there for winning the same way.
+I told our guys, ‘How they win is they don’t beat themselves.'”

 Mayfield and his team came into the season with high expectations following an 0-16 season in 2017 with a 7-8-1 record last year that was their best since 2007.
 But they have lost three straight games, falling three games behind the Baltimore Ravens in the AFC North.